 Some cheap disposables can give you painful razor rash or irritation because of the steel quality.

-Even if a disposable is the easiest tools to use for shaving you need to following simple guidelines.
-These are pretty simple steps but it will help prevent ingrown hair and razor burn.
+Even if disposable is the simplest tool to use for shaving, you need to follow simple guidelines.
+These are pretty simple steps, but it will help prevent ingrown hair and razor burn.

-After preparing your face for shaving start out with applying shaving cream to the intended area.
+After preparing your face for shaving, start out by applying shaving cream to the predetermined area.

 Prep includes washing the face with hot water and facial soap formulated for men.

-Using a shaving brush helps with exfoliating the skin and lifting up facial hair as well as evenly distribute shaving cream around hair follicles this helps you get a closer shave.
+Using a shaving brush helps with exfoliating the skin and lifting up facial hair as well as evenly distribute shaving cream around hair follicles this enables you to get a closer shave.

-Glycerin based shaving cream or gel is important for shaving since most canned aerosol creams or gels have alcohol which can dry out and irritate the skin.
+Glycerin based shaving cream or gel is essential for shaving since most canned aerosol creams or gels have alcohol, which can dry out and irritate the skin.

 After putting on shaving cream, you can then carry out these basic fundamentals.

-Pro tip: If you don’t like a rich, lathery cream, you can opt for a “lather-less” cream like the cremo cream for men.
+Pro tip: If you don’t like a rich, lathery cream, you can opt for a “lather-less” cream like the Cremo cream for men.
 It saves you time because you don’t need a brush to apply this – just use your hands.
 All you need is water to use this product.
-It contains Aloe Vera plus other natural oils that locks in moisture.
+It contains Aloe Vera plus other natural oils that lock in moisture.

-Trim your beard before shaving if you have particularly thick facial hair using good quality beard trimmer.
+Trim your beard before shaving if you have unusually thick facial hair using a good quality beard trimmer.

 Even a really sharp razor can only shave so much hair, so make sure you trim your facial hair until you reach a manageable length to continue shaving from.

-Shaving with the grain is an obvious tip, and it makes for a closer and smoother shave if you decide to shave against the grain afterwards.
+Shaving with the grain is an obvious tip, and it makes for a closer and smoother shave if you decide to shave against the grain afterward.

-Rinse off the razor after you’ve done a couple of swipes to dislodge any hair and cream trapped in creases.
+Rinse off the razor after you’ve done a couple of swipes to dislodge any hair and cream trapped in tight spots.

 Rinse and repeat if it’s necessary for you to shave over some spots again.
 It’s well worth it to reapply shaving cream for those tricky spots to save yourself from future rashes.

-Wash your face with cold after after shaving to close the skin’s pores and prevent infection.
+Wash your face with cold after shaving to close the skin’s pores and prevent infection.

 If you have sensitive skin that’s often prone to irritation, this razor features comfort strips with vitamin E and aloe as well as three blades that flex and pivots 30˚ to the angles of your face.

-The ergonomic handle with soft rubber grip gives you improved control for a smoother shave.
+The ergonomic handle with a soft rubber grip gives you improved control for a smoother shave.

-The razor’s easy rinse design helps prevent the blades from clogging with cream and hair.
+The razor’s large gap between the blades prevents it from clogging with cream and hair.

 This helps prolong the life of these razors.